 THE WEEK AHEAD: KEY ECONOMIC DATA

-The Econoday and MarketWatch economic calendars list upcoming U.S. economic data releases (including key economic indicators), Federal Reserve policy meetings, and speaking engagements of Federal Reserve officials.
+The Econoday economic calendar lists upcoming U.S. economic data releases (including key economic indicators), Federal Reserve policy meetings, and speaking engagements of Federal Reserve officials.
 The content is developed from sources believed to be providing accurate information.
 The forecasts or forward-looking statements are based on assumptions and may not materialize.
 The forecasts also are subject to revision.

 THE WEEK AHEAD: COMPANIES REPORTING EARNINGS

 Companies mentioned are for informational purposes only.
 It should not be considered a solicitation for the purchase or sale of the securities.
-Any investment should be consistent with your objectives, time frame, and risk tolerance.
+Investing involves risks, and investment decisions should be based on your own goals, time horizon, and tolerance for risk.
 The return and principal value of investments will fluctuate as market conditions change.
 When sold, investments may be worth more or less than their original cost.
 Companies may reschedule when they report earnings without notice.